szimonisz/biscuit-wifi/README.md

 ## biscuit-euler-wifi:

 An Arduino project with the libraries needed to configure the Wifi of the Biscuit.
-Retrieves sets of data from the orientation sensor and sends them through UDP packets to a user-specified port of a user-specified IP address every 100ms.
+Retrieves sets of data from the orientation sensor and sends them through UDP packets to a user-specified port (4210 by default) of a user-specified IP address every 100ms (or faster / slower if desired).

 Enables the Biscuit to send orientation values via WiFi, specifically:
 - Euler angles (degrees)